 It is not unusual for other professionals, such as accountants and specialized investigators, to also be hired in order to collect pertinent evidence in support of all claims made.

-While the respondent is the one who typically contests divorce, it should be noted that a petitioner may also disagree with claims made in the respondent’s rebuttal.
+While the respondent is the one who typically contests the divorce, it should be noted that a petitioner may also disagree with claims made in the respondent’s rebuttal.
 The petitioner may also present evidence and witnesses to counter those claims.
-Just as with the respondent’s motives for contesting divorce, all of this is done in an effort to give the court an accurate depiction of things leading to the demise of the marriage with the hope that a judge or magistrate will rule in favor of the petitioner.
+Just as with the respondent’s motives for contesting the divorce, all of this is done in an effort to give the court an accurate depiction of things leading to the demise of the marriage with the hope that a judge or magistrate will rule in favor of the petitioner.